-Granted, I already have an apple oatmeal muffin recipe on the blog from four years ago, but I have significantly upped my muffin game since then and declare these to be the better of the two.
+Granted, I already have an apple oatmeal muffin recipe on the blog from four years ago, but I have significantly upped my muffin game since then.
+These muffins are the better of the two, by a long shot.

 - These apple muffins taste even better after resting for a few hours, if they last that long.

 - I particularly enjoy them with a spread of peanut butter.

 - Check my recipe notes for how to use honey instead of maple syrup, and some ideas for how to make the muffins vegan.

 I think it’s time for another!
 Please let me know how you like these muffins in the comments.
 I love hearing from you.